CopperEgg/apidocs/revealcloud/tags.md

 #### CURL Response:

-Response is JSON-encoded array of hashes containing details of all systems associated with the SYSTEM_TAG.
+Response is a JSON-encoded array of hashes containing details of all systems associated with the SYSTEM_TAG.

 {% highlight sh %}
 [